 Eva Schmidt is PhD researcher at the Department of Child Law, Institute for Private Law since the 1st of September 2018.

-In September 2018, Eva started her PhD research, which is titled ‘Culpability in Development: Sentencing Adolescents as Juveniles or Adults’.
-This research is financed with a scholarship from the Research Talent programme of the Dutch Organization for Scientific Research (NWO).
+In September 2018 Eva started her PhD research, which is titled ‘Culpability in Development: Sentencing Adolescents as Juveniles or Adults’.
+This research is financed with a scholarship from the Research Talent programme of the Netherlands Organisation for Scientific Research (NWO).
 The research aims to clarify the concepts of criminal culpability and responsibility of adolescents (juveniles and young adults).
-It will be investigated how these concepts should be understood from a legal, but also from a (neuro- and developmental) psychological perspective.
-To this end, a comparison will be made with Belgium and Germany.
+It investigates how these concepts should be understood from a legal, but also from a (neuro- and developmental) psychological perspective.
+To this end a comparison will be made with Belgium and Germany.
 In addition, interviews with the judiciary will be held.
-The research will be conducted within the Department of Child Law under the supervision of prof. Ton Liefaard and dr. Stephanie Rap.
+The research is conducted within the Department of Child Law under the supervision of prof. dr. Ton Liefaard and dr. Stephanie Rap.

 Eva teaches in various courses at the bachelor’s level and the Dutch master in Child Law.
 In addition she coordinates the course in Juvenile Criminal (Procedural) Law and she supervises (master) theses.

 - Medewerker Tijdschrift voor Familie- en Jeugdrecht